YoonjungChoi/CMPE258DL_ObjectDetectionSegmentation_study/README.md

 ## 1.4 Semantic Segmentation

- * Deep Convolutional Nneural Network - Encoder: feature extraction (Convolutions, kernels), classification(FeedForward NN)
+ * Deep Convolutional Neural Network

+   - Encoder: feature extraction (Convolutions, kernels), classification(FeedForward NN)

- * Upsampling - Decoder: To get pixel-by-pixel Recognition of objects e.g. Segmentation.
+   - Decoder: To get pixel-by-pixel Recognition of objects e.g. Segmentation.
+(Up Sampling)

   ### 1.4.1 Upsampling

   The process of noving from lower resolution feature maps to higher resolution feature map, eventually to the resolution of original image is what we called "upsampling".